kyma-project/community/capabilities/console-microfrontends.md

 ## Scope

-The Console/Microfrontends capability is all about how a user interacts with kyma UI.
-It drives the development of Console, a modular and extensible web user interface for managing all aspects of kyma.
+The Console/Microfrontends capability relates to the way in which a user interacts with the Kyma UI.
+It drives the development of the Console, a modular and extensible web user interface for managing all aspects of Kyma.

 ## Vision